 Pros and Cons of Offering Restaurant Delivery Services

-These services are becoming more important for restaurant owners to implement, especially with the widespread use of online food delivery services such as Yelp and Seamless.
+These services are becoming more important to consumers, especially with the widespread use of online food delivery services such as Yelp and Seamless.
 Although restaurant delivery services can be beneficial for both your customers and your bottom line, there are a few downsides to consider as well.

-Another downside to adding a restaurant delivery service is that it will most likely slow your kitchen down.
-With the influx in orders, your existing staff will struggle to keep up with creating fresh, quality meals in a timely manner for both in-house patrons and delivery customers.
-You will not want to disappoint customers with long wait times or worse, receiving mediocre, cold food.
+A downside to adding restaurant delivery services is that it could slow your kitchen down.
+With the influx in orders, your existing staff may struggle to keep up with creating fresh, quality meals in a timely manner for both in-house patrons and delivery customers.
+Of course, you don’t want to disappoint customers with long wait times or worse, receiving mediocre, cold food.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.